mani1911/rtwm/README.md

 # Real Time Weather Monitor Pipeline
-A real time weather monitoring pipeline
+- A real time weather monitoring pipeline that fetches data from Open Weather API and adds to database as a cron asynchronously using redis worker.
+- Data visualization is done using Elastic Search and Kibana

 ## Setup

 1. Clone the repository

 2. Create a virtual environment for the python server by running\
   ```cd server &&  virtualenv venv && source venv/bin/activate```

 3. Install all the necessary packages by running\
    ```pip install -r requirements.txt```

+4. Start the docker containers by running
+    ```docker compose up -d```

+5. Enter the required environemntal variables present in a .env file

+6. Start the worker by running
+    ```python worker.py```

-4. Run the application by using the command
+7. Run the application by using the command
    ```python3 script.py```